Weiss

 Or, connect the converter's balanced outputs to your favorite preamplifier and level the volume at 0dB to hear attenuation-free, perfect audio.

-Weiss Engineering's 30 year history in the pro audio recording and mastering businesses have taught them a thing or two.
+Weiss Engineering's 30-year history in the pro audio recording and mastering businesses has taught them a thing or two.
 They consider the DAC501 and DAC502 to be "The essence of their experiences."

 Features